Mercer Large-Scale Kernel Machines from Ridge Function Perspective: Introduction

-such that $g_j\in G, j=1,\ldots,m$.
-Usually $G=\{\sigma\}$.
-Such kernels also are not universal kernels.
+In case $\sigma=\cos$ we get Rahimi-Recht kernel \cite{Rahimi}.
+It is evident that for fixed $\vartheta$, $k$ is not a universal kernel.
+But if we stat to change $\vartheta$ we obtain a family of kernels.
 Why might we still need such kernels?
 Sometimes we require universal tools, but other times, we need particular tools to do a better job, i.e. to approximate functions of some specific types.
-This motivates the following definition. \begin{definition} We call a family $\F$ of kernels {\bf universal} if, for any continuous function $f$, any $\epsilon>0$ and any compact set $K\subset \R^d$, there exists $m\in {\mathbb N}$, $k\in \F$ and coefficients $a_j\in \R$ and $x_j\in \R^d$ such that
+This motivates the following definition. \begin{definition} We call a family $\F$ of kernels {\it universal} if, for any compact set $K\subset \R^d$ and any continuous function $f\in C(K)$, any $\varepsilon>0$, there exists $n\in {\mathbb N}$, $k\in \F$ and coefficients $\{a_j\}_{j=1}^n\subset \R$ and $\{x_j\}_{j=1}^n\subset K$ such that